Abdullah1218-bit/Streamlit-Full-Begineer-Course/README.md

 Extra inputs like phone number & date of birth

-Covers radio buttons, select boxes, number inputs, sliders, and text inputs in one app.
+👉 Covers radio buttons, select boxes, number inputs, sliders, and text inputs in one app.

 5. main_3.py 🗳️

-A Voting Poll App to vote between LinkedIn and Upwork.
+Voting Poll App to vote between LinkedIn and Upwork.

 Includes: